Snap Material Design (Motion)

-My goal is to empower the Product Design team at Snapchat to build beautiful, seamless interactions that allow them to be more creative and efficient.
-To date, I have been equipping the Design team with straightforward rules and principles.
+When I was first hired on the design team, my goal was to empower the Product Design team at Snapchat to build beautiful, seamless interactions that allow them to be more creative and efficient.
+During my time as a product interaction designer, I equipped the Design team with straightforward rules and principles.
 These allow both Designers and Engineers at Snapchat to break limits and push innovation to create the most delightful experiences for Snapchatters.
-In particular, I believe this framework will allow Product Designers to focus on their specialties while still taking advantage of a system-approach to interaction design.
+In particular, I believe this framework will allow Product Designers to focus on their specialties while still taking advantage of a system approach to interaction design.

 Creative Direction - Daniel Szeto

 Product Design - Snapchat Design Team

 Snapchat is the fastest way to share a moment and our UI should support that by being as swift as possible at all times.

 Communicating on Snapchat is real-time and authentic.
 Our interactions should be transparent and responsive, making users feel like they are in a real-life conversation.

 Motion celebrates moments in user journeys, adds character to common interactions, and is an opportunity to express Snapchat's personality.